Vital-Vuillaume/My-Website/README.md

-# My Project-Booklet
+# My Website

-Welcome to "My Project Booklet"!
+Welcome to "My Website"!
 Discover my exciting and personal projects, and adjust the settings for a tailor-made experience.
 Ready to embark on this creative journey?

 ## Technologies Used